vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 >
 >     sil-kit-adapter-byte-stream-socket --name BytesSocketBridge --socket-to-byte-stream localhost:81,toSocket,fromSocket
 >
 > In this example, the adapter has `BytesSocketBridge` as participant name, and uses the default values for SIL Kit URI connection (`silkit://localhost:8501`). `localhost` and port `81` are used to establish a socket connection to a source of bidirectional data.
-When the socket is emitting data, the adapter will send it to the topic named `fromSocket`, and when data arrive on the `toSocket` topic, they are sent through the socket.
+When the socket is emitting data, the adapter will send them to the topic named `fromSocket`, and when data arrive on the `toSocket` topic, they are sent through the socket.

 ## Socat Demo
 This demo application allows the user to attach a `socat` process to the SIL Kit in the form of a DataPublisher/DataSubscriber, and echo the data sent forward and back via the SIL Kit.

 `socat` is a Linux utility which allows to pipe data between two channels, and it supports a wide range of protocols including network sockets.

-For instance, as is the case of the demo here, you can set up forwarding the standard input and output of a terminal to a socket (TCP on port 81) waiting for a peer with the following command:
+For instance, as is the case of the demo here, you can set up forwarding the standard input and output of a terminal to a socket (TCP on port 1234) waiting for a peer with the following command:

     socat TCP4-LISTEN:1234 stdio